Skip to content

 The catalog page for tools, skills, and MCPs (built-in + custom).
 The visibility/permission surface.

-A review gate that pauses an agent before a sensitive operation.
-OpenCode owns the approval primitive; Open Cowork surfaces it in chat.
+A review gate that pauses a coworker before a sensitive operation.
+OpenCode owns the approval primitive; Open Cowork surfaces it in Chat and on the Approvals page.